janhq/jan/docs/docs/guides/02-installation/05-nightly-build.md

 :::warning

-- Nightly releases are cutting-edge verions that include the latest features.
+- Nightly releases are cutting-edge versions that include the latest features.
 However, they are highly unstable and may contain bugs.

 :::